bright1993ff66/Text-Data-Analysis/Document Classification/Chinese document classification/Readme.md

 # 5. Classify the documents

 Here we first use the logistics regression to do the classification.
-Since this task is a multi-class classification, we should use the multi-class classification API OneVsRestClassifier in scikit-learn:
+Since this task is a multi-class classification, we should import the multi-class classification API OneVsRestClassifier in scikit-learn:

 ```Python
 from sklearn.multiclass import OneVsRestClassifier
 ```
-We also notice that the data is also imbalanced, we use the imblearn module to cope with this issue:
+We also notice that the data is also imbalanced.
+So we use the **imblearn** module to cope with this issue:

 ```Python
 from imblearn.under_sampling import NearMiss